SharpAI/DeepCamera/README.md

 - Object detection
 - Motion detection
 - Human ReID (Recognition based on human shape)
+- Many more AI models will come soon

 And a whole host of other things.
 Building your own AI-powered model has never been this easy!